Gum disease can threaten your oral health and cause other problems. Our Calgary dentists explain how to prevent periodontitis and improve gum health.

 How to Maintain & Improve Gum Health

-Though gum disease has scary outcomes, most cases are preventable with good oral hygiene and regular checkups.
+Though gum disease has scary outcomes, many cases are preventable with good oral hygiene and regular checkups.
 Here’s what you can do at home and how your dentist can help:

 At Home